 — do not schedule an appointment if you have COVID-19 or are sick;

 — wear a mask; and

-— forms of proof to be presented at the site include: employee ID badge with photo or other documents, signed letter from their employer on facility letterhead and a photo ID or a payment stub or timesheet from their healthcare employer or in-home supportive services with a photo ID.
+— forms of proof to be presented at the site include: employee ID badge with a photo or other documents, signed letter from their employer on facility letterhead and a photo ID or a payment stub or timesheet from their healthcare employer or in-home supportive services with a photo ID.